imelekhov/HNDesc/README.md

 conda activate hndesc_env
 pip install -r requirements.txt
 ```
 The pretrained models are available [here](https://drive.google.com/file/d/1bHJzHK6lMW424d72MpB3M6Se_tXAbSq4/view?usp=sharing).
 In this project, we use the [Hydra](https://hydra.cc/docs/intro/) library to handle JSON-based config files.

 ## Evaluation
 We provide code for evaluation HNDesc on the following benchmarks/tasks: image matching (HPatches), image retrieval (rOxford5k, rParis6k, and Tokyo24/7), and camera relocalization (Aachen v1.1).
-The code is available under `experiments\`.
+The code is available under `experiments/`.
+Download the model [weights](https://drive.google.com/file/d/1bHJzHK6lMW424d72MpB3M6Se_tXAbSq4/view?usp=sharing) and extract them to `assets/`.

 ### HPatches
+Once the model weights obtained, there are two ways of evaluation on HPatches:
+1. One can run the `eval_on_hpatches.sh` script that automatically downloads the HPatches dataset and performs evaluation.
+Before evaluation, it is required to specify `$DATASETS_PATH` where the dataset is going to be downloaded.
+2. Manually change the config files:
+  - Open `experiments/configs/main.yaml` and change the following keys:
+    - `defaults.task` to `hpatches`
+    - `defaults.descriptor` to `hndesc`
+    - `paths.datasets_home_dir` to `$DATASETS_PATH`
+  - Run `python main.py` under `experiments/`

 ### Image retrieval